confluentinc/ksql/docs-md/developer-guide/ksql-connect.md

 !!! note
-	The SHOW and LIST statements don't distinguish connectors that are created by using the KSQL from connectors that are created independently bu using the
+	The SHOW and LIST statements don't distinguish connectors that are created by using the ksqlDB from connectors that are created independently bu using the
     {{ site.kconnect }} API.

 Page last revised on: {{ git_revision_date }}